SansGuidon/bookmarks/README.md

 * [Marty Madrid](https://twitter.com/abt_programming/status/516018172072587264/photo/1) - (2014) [IMG] How to build an MVP (Minimum Viable Product)
 * [Christian Neumanns](https://www.codeproject.com/Articles/787668/Why-We-Should-Love-null) - (2014) Why We Should Love 'null' / + the Null Object Pattern
 * [Chris Wheeler](http://chriswheeler.blogspot.be/2005/05/my-favourite-smells.html) - (2005) My Favourite Smells / about primitive obsession
+* [The Twelve-Factor App](https://12factor.net/) - is a methodology for building software-as-a-service apps of great quality

 # Art
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter